Two Harbors, California: Colleges and universities

 The USC Wrigley Institute for Environmental Studies is an environmental research and education facility run by the University of Southern California in Two Harbors.
 The campus consists of a 30,000 square-foot (2,800 square-meter) laboratory building, a dormitory housing, a cafeteria, a hyperbaric chamber, and a large waterfront staging area complete with dock, pier, helipad, and diving lockers.
 The facility was made possible by a donation from the Wrigley family and was named for Philip K. Wrigley.

 Transportation

-Two Harbors is served by ferry lines with regular daily service to San Pedro.
+Two Harbors is served by the Catalina Express with regular daily service to San Pedro.
 A helicopter can also be chartered to the village.
 The Catalina Airport-In-The-Sky is 10 mi away to the east.
 Alternatively, various charter boats offer private service to the island.

 Most people generally walk or bike around and between Two Harbors and its neighboring campgrounds, Little Harbor and Parsons Landing.
 Currently there is no shuttle transportation available for guests between these sites.

 A ferry run by the Catalina Island Company is available seasonally for transportation between Avalon and Two Harbors.
 Taxi service is also available.